offconvex/offconvex.github.io/_posts/2018-11-07-optimization-beyond-landscape.md

 Neural network optimization is fundamentally non-convex, and yet simple gradient-based algorithms seem to consistently solve such problems.
 This phenomenon is one of the central pillars of deep learning, and forms a mystery many of us theorists are trying to unravel.
-In this post I'll survey some recent attempts, and finish with a discussion on my [new paper with Sanjeev Arora, Noah Golowich and Wei Hu](https://arxiv.org/pdf/1810.02281.pdf), which for the case of gradient descent over deep linear neural networks, provides a guarantee for convergence to global minimum at a linear rate.
+In this post I'll survey some recent attempts to tackle this problem, finishing off with a discussion on my [new paper with Sanjeev Arora, Noah Golowich and Wei Hu](https://arxiv.org/pdf/1810.02281.pdf), which for the case of gradient descent over deep linear neural networks, provides a guarantee for convergence to global minimum at a linear rate.

 ## Landscape Approach and Its Limitations